Russian rouble weakens as Moscow Exchange relaunches early FX session | Headlines

 Russian rouble weakens as Moscow Exchange relaunches early FX session

 The Russian rouble weakened on Monday as the Moscow Exchange resumed its early morning session for the first time since late February, with the market preparing for the finance ministry to return to the debt market with OFZ treasury bond auctions.
-At 0644 GMT, the rouble was 0.3% weaker against the dollar at 60.78 and had lost 0.8% to trade at 61.43 versus the euro.
+Russian stocks strengthened as non-residents from what Russia deems "friendly" countries - those which have not hit Moscow with sanctions - were allowed to resume some trading for the first time since February, when Moscow sent tens of thousands of troops into Ukraine.

 - Country: